Loretta Goggi: The seventies

 In 1970 she began to reveal her skills as an imitator in the TV show Jolly, presented by the Quartetto Cetra.
 In the summer of the same year Loretta led the show Estate insieme with Renzo Arbore, promoting emerging bands and solo singers, performing with her sister Daniela in the Boomerang Dance.

 In 1971 she starred in three television dramas: E le stelle stanno a guardare, always directed by Anton Giulio Majano, in which is accompanied by Giancarlo Giannini, the episode Passi sulla neve of the series Racconti italiani del 900 for the direction of Giuseppe Fina and La sera della partita, directed by Gianni Baldi on the Secondo Programma.

-She was then alongside Pippo Baudo in the radio program Caccia alla voce, in which she replaced the actor Franco Rosi because he is sick, beginning to perform as an imitator, surprisingly enjoying great success, so much so that the conductor wants her with him in the television variety La freccia d'oro.
+She collaborated with Pippo Baudo in the radio program Caccia alla voce, replacing actor Franco Rosi, beginning to perform as an impersonator.
+After that, the conductor also included her with in the television variety show La freccia d'oro.

 In the summer of 1971 she participated in the musical event Un disco per l'estate, with the song Io sto vivendo senza te and in November of the same year she participated in the World Popular Song Festival in Tokyo, reaching the semi-final.
 In the spring of 1972 she participated alongside Franco Franchi in the variety Teatro 11, a sort of parody of another Italian TV show Teatro 10, and starred in L'ombra del delitto, a television script for Swiss Italian-speaking television.

 Positively impressed by the work experience with her on the radio and with La freccia d'oro, Pippo Baudo chose Goggi to support him in the 1972–73 edition of the Canzonissima variety show: on this occasion Loretta her talent revealed an entertainer, especially thanks to her ability to imitate women of show business like Mina, Sophia Loren, Nada, Gina Lollobrigida, Liza Minnelli and many others and for her it is the definitive consecration as a showgirl.
 Goggi also records the opening theme of the transmission, Vieni via con me (Taratapunzi-e) (written by Marcello Marchesi, Dino Verde, Enrico Simonetti and Pippo Baudo), winning her first gold record and always inside the program, launches other singles like Mani mani and Yeah!.
 All the songs are included on her first album Vieni via con me.